Handover of Hong Kong: Nomenclature

 "Transfer of sovereignty over Hong Kong" (香港主權移交) is another description frequently used by Hong Kong officials and the media, as well as non-locals and academics, which is not recognized by the Chinese Government.
-Beijing claims neither the Qing dynasty exercised sovereignty of Hong Kong after ceding it, nor the British therefore did, and hence the transfer of sovereignty to China from Britain is not logically possible.
-As no consensus reached on the sovereignty transferring, the Chinese stated "to recover the Hong Kong area" (收回香港地區) and "to resume the exercise of sovereignty over Hong Kong" (對香港恢復行使主權) in the Sino-British Joint Declaration, while the British declared "(to) restore Hong Kong to the People's Republic of China" (將香港交還給中華人民共和國).
+Beijing claims neither the Qing dynasty exercised sovereignty over Hong Kong after ceding it, nor the British therefore did, and hence the transfer of sovereignty to China from Britain is not logically possible.
+As no consensus was reached on the sovereignty transfer, the Chinese stated "to recover the Hong Kong area" (收回香港地區) and "to resume the exercise of sovereignty over Hong Kong" (對香港恢復行使主權) in the Sino-British Joint Declaration, while the British declared "(to) restore Hong Kong to the People's Republic of China" (將香港交還給中華人民共和國).

 Background

 By the 1820s and 1830s, the British had conquered parts of India and had intentions of growing cotton in these lands to offset the amount of cotton they were buying from America.
 When this endeavour failed, the British realised they could grow poppies at an incredible rate.
 These poppies could then be turned into opium, which the Chinese highly desired, but their laws prohibited.
 So the British plan was to grow poppies in India, convert it into opium, smuggle the opium into China and trade it for tea, and sell the tea back in Britain.
 The illegal opium trade was highly successful, and the drug was very profitably smuggled into China in extremely large volumes.

 The United Kingdom obtained control over portions of Hong Kong's territory through three treaties concluded with Qing China after the Opium Wars: